hungovercoders-blog/datagriff/docs/_posts/2024-12-22-create-a-cracker-of-an-open-api-contract-with-vs-code-spectral-prism-and-schemathesis/2024-12-22-create-a-cracker-of-an-open-api-contract-with-vs-code-spectral-prism-and-schemathesis.md

 ### Custom Rules

 You can apply your own API design rules using [spectral rulesets](https://docs.stoplight.io/docs/spectral/e5b9616d6d50c-rulesets){:target="\_blank"}.
 I wasn't sure what rules I wanted to apply, only that I wanted to apply them.
-Luckily I found this [page of examples](https://github.com/stoplightio/spectral-rulesets){:target="\_blank"} and pilfered some of the adidas ones who have published all of their API rules [here](https://github.com/adidas/api-guidelines/blob/master/.spectral.yml).
+Luckily I found this [page of examples](https://github.com/stoplightio/spectral-rulesets){:target="\_blank"} which included [adidas spectral rules](https://github.com/adidas/api-guidelines/blob/master/.spectral.yml){:target="\_blank"} and also some good security ones from [owasp](https://github.com/stoplightio/spectral-owasp-ruleset){:target="\_blank"}.
+In this blog post I am not currently concerned with security, as its a big subject in its own right, but I will return to it I promise!
+I decided to pilfer some of the adidas ones who have published all of their API rules [here](https://github.com/adidas/api-guidelines/blob/master/.spectral.yml).

 My simple .spectral.yaml file looks like this: